SFDO-Tooling/Snowfakery/docs/index.md

 Person(id=10, Name=Kelly Jones, StreetAddress=420 Kings Ave, City=Burnaby)
 ```

-You can use think of this feature either as using

-- A CSV file to "enrich" your fake data with real or pre-generated data
-- Snowfakery to "enrich" your real or pre-generated data with fake data
+You can use this feature to create "enriched" data by combining real or pre-generated data in a CSV file with fake data from Snowfakery.

-If you would like to execute a template exactly once for every line in a
+You can execute a template exactly once for every line in a
-CSV file (or database table, or Salesforce Query), you can do so like this:
+CSV file (or database table, or Salesforce Query) like this:

 ```yaml
 # examples/datasets/simple_for_each.yml